CompNet/Renard/README.md

 # Interactive Demo

 You can check the [interactive demo of Renard at HuggingFace](https://huggingface.co/spaces/compnet-renard/renard-demo).
-The UI used for the demo is currently in development and will be available directly in Renard in the next version.
+The demo uses the UI integrated in Renard.

 # Tutorial